Deepomatic/technical-screening/2_precision_accuracy/README.md

 [{"precision": 0.2, "recall": 0.9, "threshold": 0.1}, {"precision": 0.3, "recall": 0.8, "threshold": 0.2}, ...]
 ```

-For this task, you will be judged both on the correctness of the function, but also in the time complexity of the algorithm you used (if you want, you can provide two implementations, one naive called `evaluate_pr_naive` and a more efficient one `evaluate_pr`).
+For this task, you will be judged both on the correctness of the function, but also in the **time complexity of the algorithm** you used.
+If you want, you can provide two implementations, one naive called `evaluate_pr_naive` and a more efficient one `evaluate_pr`.